Does Rural High-Speed Internet Really Work?

 Sure there are!
 There are options like satellite, LTE, cable, and fixed wireless internet but which one can keep up to streaming services like Netflix in complete HD?

 While there are some options for internet out in the rural areas their reliability is sometimes questionable.
 And sometimes with these options, you're capped at a certain usage limit.
 Read more about data caps here.
 Other times speeds can be just really slow.

 They can also be outrageously priced, for spotty connections and unreliable speeds.
 No one wants that.

 But there are great options that do work too.
 And there is still hope for modern rural internet consumers.

 Satellite internet may seem like an attractive option to rural customers at first.
 But, it has some serious disadvantages.

 For example, for satellite internet to work it has to send a signal out to space, and then return with the information you requested.
 In other words, don’t expect Netflix or YouTube to work that well.

 With satellite, you also end up paying high equipment fees.
 And you usually pay a high installment fee for these services.
 So, in the long run, it may be more expensive to go this route.

 The weather can also be a big factor in using these services.
 If it’s raining, or even just cloudy it can disrupt your service for as long as the beam is obstructed.

 You might think you’ve solved all your internet problems with a 4G LTE dongle.
-But you quickly find your cut off after using 10 to 20Gb of data.
+But you quickly find the signal being affected after using 10 to 20Gb of data.
 So if all you do is browse social media a few hours a week you should be fine.